zama-ai/concrete/docs/core-features/extensions.md

 return %5
 ```

-The first solution in these cases should be to use a bigger inputset, but it can still be tricky to solve with the inputset.
-That's where the `hint` extension comes into play.
-Hints are a way to provide extra information to compilation process:
+The unexpected `uint7` can lead to bugs.
+That's where the `hint` extension can be useful.
+Hints provide extra information to the compilation process.

-* Bit-width hints are for constraining the minimum number of bits in the encoded value.
-If you hint a value to be 8-bits, it means it should be at least `uint8` or `int8`.
+Bit-width hints constrain the minimum number of bits in the encoded value.
+If you hint a value to be 8 bits, it means it should be at least `uint8` or `int8`.

 To fix `f` using hints, you can do: